ceedee666/erp_scp_end_2_end/docs/rqk_survey.md

 * Developing services based on the database model
 * Developing the UI

 ## Prerequisites

 Different development environments (cf. <https://cap.cloud.sap/docs/get-started/tools>) can be used to develop applications in the SAP Cloud Application Programming Model.
 In this tutorial the SAP Business Application Studio is used.
+Therefore, a new dev space for the SAP Business Application Studio needs to be created.
+The new dev space should be of type **SAP Cloud Business Application**.
+In addition to the standard extensions also the **Workflow Management** extension needs to be activated for this dev space.

+Note that in the SAP Cloud Platform trail account there is a limitation regarding the dev spaces:
+> You are allowed a maximum number of 2 dev spaces, and only 1 can be run at a time.

 ## Initializing the CAP project